Shikster/RatBot/README.md

 # RatBot
 A scout bot for Aberoth!
+Written by Shikii
+Version number: 1.5

 #### Features
 - Autoscout based on a custom namelist
 - Your namelist is saved locally
 - Send a message to discord via webhook.
-Read more about webhooks here: [Webhook](https://support.discord.com/hc/en-us/articles/228383668-Intro-to-Webhooks)
+Read more about setting up webhooks here: [Webhook](https://github.com/Shikster/RatBot#Webhooks)
 - Play a sound on a successful scout
 - Anti AFK (anti camp feature)